silversub/terraform/tutorials/wordpress_with_terraform_and_ansible.md

 ## Audience
 {: #audience_single_site_wordpress}

-This tutorial is intended for network administrators and software developers who want to learn how to use Terraform and Ansible to automate infrastructure and app deployment in {{site.data.keyword.Bluemix_notm}}.
+This tutorial is intended for network administrators and software developers who want to learn how to use Terraform and Ansible to automate classic infrastructure and app deployment in {{site.data.keyword.Bluemix_notm}}.

 ## Prerequisites
 {: #prerequisites_single_site_wordpress}

 - If you do not have one, create an {{site.data.keyword.Bluemix_notm}} [Pay-As-You-Go or Subscription {{site.data.keyword.Bluemix_notm}} account ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/registration).
-- [Set up a VPN connection and SSH authentication](/docs/terraform/ansible?topic=terraform-ansible#setup_vpn) to access {{site.data.keyword.Bluemix_notm}} infrastructure resources over the private network.
+- [Set up a VPN connection and SSH authentication](/docs/terraform/ansible?topic=terraform-ansible#setup_vpn) to access {{site.data.keyword.Bluemix_notm}} classic infrastructure resources over the private network.

 ## Lesson 1: Setting up Terraform
 {: #setup_terraform_single_site_wordpress}

-To use Terraform to provision {{site.data.keyword.Bluemix_notm}} infrastructure resources, you must install Terraform and the {{site.data.keyword.Bluemix_notm}} Provider plug-in for Terraform.
+To use Terraform to provision {{site.data.keyword.Bluemix_notm}} classic infrastructure resources, you must install Terraform and the {{site.data.keyword.Bluemix_notm}} Provider plug-in for Terraform.
 The {{site.data.keyword.Bluemix_notm}} Provider plug-in is aware of all the {{site.data.keyword.Bluemix_notm}} resources that you can provision with Terraform, including the API and the methods to expose these resources in the cloud.
 {: shortdesc}

 1. Download the {{site.data.keyword.Bluemix_notm}} Terraform Provider project.